amritb/with-this/README.md

 ```
 $ brew install amritb/tap/with-this
 ```
-### Linux
+### Linux / Windows
-You can build it from source using `go build`.
+You can build it from source using `go build` and put it in your `$PATH`.
 ```
 $ go build main.go -o with
 ```

 ## Use cases

-1) You have a list of URLs in a text file and want to `curl` all of them in parallel, with one command.
+You have a list of URLs in a text file and want to `curl` all of them in parallel, with one command:
 ```
 $ with -v "$(cat myurls.txt)" "curl -L this"
 ```

-2) You want to quickly check AWS instance status for all the *regions*.
+You want to quickly check AWS instance status for all the *regions*:
 ```
 $ with -v "$(cat myregions.txt)" "aws --region=this ec2 describe-instance-status"
 ```

-3) You have a directory with lots of *kubeconfig* files and want to get pods from all the different clusters using `kubectl` command.
+You have a directory with lots of *kubeconfig* files and want to get pods from all the different clusters using `kubectl` command:
 ```
 $ with -v "$(ls)" "kubectl --kubeconfig=this get pods"
 ```